-As of April 30, 2021, we had net operating loss carryforwards, or NOLs, for U.S. federal and state purposes of \$308.3 million and \$168.6 million, respectively, which may be available to offset taxable income in the future, and portions of which expire in various years beginning in 2029.
+As of April 30, 2022, we had net operating loss carryforwards, or NOLs, for U.S. federal and state purposes of \$486.2 million and \$180.4 million, respectively, which may be available to offset taxable income in the future, and portions of which expire in various years beginning in 2029.
 A lack of future taxable income would adversely affect our ability to utilize these NOLs before they expire.
 Under the Tax Cuts and Jobs Act of 2017, or the Tax Act, as modified by the CARES Act, federal NOLs incurred in tax years beginning after December 31, 2017 may be carried forward indefinitely, but the deductibility of such federal NOLs in tax years beginning after December 31, 2020 is limited to 80% of taxable income.
 It is uncertain if and to what extent various states will conform to the Tax Act or the CARES Act.
 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" (as defined under Sections 382 and 383 of the Code and applicable Treasury Regulations) is subject to limitations on its ability to utilize its pre-change NOLs and certain other tax attributes to offset post-change taxable income or taxes.
 We may experience a future ownership change under Section 382 of the Code that could affect our ability to utilize our NOLs to offset our income.
-Furthermore, our ability to utilize NOLs of companies that we have acquired or may acquire in the future may be subject to limitations.
-In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
+Furthermore, our experience a future ownership change under Section 382 of the Code that could affect our ability to utilize our NOLs to offset our income.
+Furthermore, our experience a future which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
 For example, on June 29, 2020, the Governor of California signed into law the 2020 Budget Act which temporarily suspends the utilization of NOLs and limits the utilization of research credits to \$5.0 million annually for 2020, 2021, and 2022.
-For these reasons, we may not be able to utilize a material portion of the NOLs reflected on our balance sheet, even if we attain profita
+For these reasons, we may not be able to utilize a material portion of the NOLs reflected on our balance sheet, even if we attain profitabili